exakat/exakat-docs/Reference/Rules/Typehints/MissingReturntype.rst

   The specified typehints are not compatible with the returned values.

 The code of the method may return other types, which are not specified and will lead to a PHP fatal `error <https://www.php.net/error>`_.
 It is the case for insufficient typehints, when a typehint is missing, or inconsistent typehints, when the method returns varied types.
+The analysis reports a method when it finds other return types than the one expected.
+In the case of multiple typehints, as for the last example, the PHP code may require an upgrade to PHP 8.0.

 .. code-block:: php